hschellman/computing-basics/setup.md

 ## Step 1: DUNE membership

 To follow most of this training, you must be on the DUNE Collaboration member list.
-If you are not, talk to your supervisor or representative to get on it.
+If you are not, talk to your supervisor or Institutional Board representative to get on it.

 >### Note: Other experiments may find the setup and first few modules useful.
 > The first few modules on access and disk spaces should work for other Fermilab experiments if you substitute `dune --> other`.